aws/copilot-cli/CHARTER.md

 Modeling, provisioning, and deploying applications are only part of the application lifecycle for the developer.
 The CLI must support workflows around troubleshooting and debugging to help when things go wrong.
 * **Deliver applications continuously.**
-While the ECS CLI can be used to manually deploy changes to an application, we always help customers to move to CI/CD by helping them set up and manage pipelines.
+While the AWS Copilot CLI can be used to manually deploy changes to an application, we always help customers to move to CI/CD by helping them set up and manage pipelines.